abhijitnathwani/Intruder-Alarm-System-for-Smart-Hom/README.md

 # Intruder-Alarm-System-for-Smart-Home

-This repository contains all the codes for the Mediatek IoT Challenge project.
+This repository contains all the codes for the Mediatek IoT Challenge project developed around Mediatek LinkIt Smart 7688 Development Board.